Project-OSmOSE/osmose-app/docs/user_guide_annotator.md

 Table content:

-- Start / end time
+- Start / end time for boxes
-- Min / max frequency
+- Min / max frequency for boxes
 - Tag, “-” if no tag has been selected yet
+- Confidence level, if the campaign allows it
+- An indicator of comment on the annotation

 Clicking on an annotation selects it (it appears it the selected annotation block and can be tagged).